William-La/williamLa/README.md

 -------------------------
 I am currently working on an experience section that will display my previous internships.
 This section will resemble a timeline and will describe the work I did during those internships.

-I also plan to change the color scheme of the website from blue and white to purple and white.

 Tools and Languages Used
 -------------------------
 I utilize [GatsbyJS](https://www.gatsbyjs.org/), [ReactJS](https://reactjs.org/), [GraphQL](https://graphql.org/), HTML, and CSS to develop and maintain the website, which acts as my online portfolio.
 I also utilized [Adobe](https://www.adobe.com/) Photoshop, Illustrator, and InDesign to create various graphics on the page.